 The Radio Business Report says ESPN Radio in New York is expanding its local afternoon programming.

 William Houston from the Toronto Globe and Mail says the Gold Medal game of the World Junior Hockey Championships set a viewership record for TSN.

-Christopher Byrne of the Eye on Sports Media hands out his award to Best Sports Information Department Blog.
+f the Eye on Sports Media hands out his award to Best Sports Information Department Blog.

 The lovely Toni Fitzgerald of Media Life Magazine says Fox won the ratings on Monday thanks to the Fiesta Bowl.